Skip to article frontmatterSkip to article content

 Exciton coupling model

 VeloxChem implements the exciton coupling model to determine circular dichroism spectra.
+For further theoretical details about this model, see Li et al. (2017).

 Python script